 We have not yet achieved profitability and expect to continue to incur cash outflows from operations.
 It is expected that our research and development and general and administrative expenses will continue to increase and, as a result, we will eventually need to raise additional capital to fund our operations.
 If we are unable to obtain adequate funds on reasonable terms, we may be required to significantly curtail or discontinue operations or obtain funds by entering into financing agreements on unattractive terms.
 Our operating needs include the planned costs to operate our business, including amounts required to fund working capital and capital expenditures.
-As of December 31, 2022, the conditions outlined above indicated that there was a substantial doubt about our ability to continue as a going concern within one year after the financial statement issuance date.
-However, in August 2021, July 2022 and December 2022, the Company raised additional capital of approximately \$13.9 million, \$6.0 million and \$5.5 million, respectively, and with current cash on hand of approximately \$2.7 million as of March 29, 2023, the Company expects to be able to continue as a going concern through the third quarter of 2023.
+As of December 31, 2023, the conditions outlined above indicated that there was a substantial doubt about our ability to continue as a going concern within one year after the financial statement issuance date.
+However, in July 2022, December 2022, April 2023, August 2023 and November 2023, the Company raised additional capital of approximately \$6.0 million, \$5.5 million, \$2.7 million and \$0.8 million, respectively, and with current cash on hand of approximately \$0.8 million as of March 18, 2024, the Company expects to be able to continue as a going concern through May 2024.